Dimakoua/dailypick/content/blog/posts/2025-10-10-remote-onboarding-icebreakers-your-new-hires-will-love.md

 First impressions set the tone for every remote hire.
 When onboarding happens through screens, it’s easy for new teammates to feel like floating heads on a gallery view—especially if the intro activities are recycled from 2018.
 The antidote?
 Icebreakers that feel personal, purposeful, and fair to every time zone and personality type.

 Here’s a playbook packed with creative ideas that combine thoughtful facilitation and Daily Pick’s fairness-first tools, so your new hires feel welcomed, seen, and ready to contribute from day one.
+Pair it with our [async stand-up guide](/blog/supercharge-async-standups-with-slack-and-daily-pick/) so newcomers know exactly how updates work before their first Monday.

 ## 1. Start with a Welcome That Feels Handcrafted